RothITguy-jitsi/alpine-vm-wordpress/README.md

 ## Known Limitations

-This script has been through several rounds of independent security review and real-world field fixes.
-In the interest of setting accurate expectations before you point it at a client's production site, here's an honest breakdown of what's already solid, what's a deliberate tradeoff rather than an oversight, and what genuinely isn't addressed yet.
+This project has been through several rounds of independent security review and real-world field fixes.
+In the interest of setting accurate expectations before you point it at a client's production site, here's an honest breakdown of what's already solid, what's a deliberate tradeoff rather than an oversight, and what genuinely isn't addressed yet. **`TODO.md`** tracks the currently-open items in more detail, including why each is deferred rather than dropped.

 **Already addressed**
 - WordPress updates use a candidate/cutover pattern — a freshly pulled image is booted read-only against production's real data and database on a loopback-only port and health-checked *before* production is touched, closing what used to be a guaranteed port-80 collision on every `update.sh wp`.